raizen74/aws-mle/README.md

 ## SageMaker Autopilot

+Amazon SageMaker Autopilot offers **low-code** machine learning capabilities by automating the process of building, training, and tuning models while providing transparency into the model-building steps.
+Users provide a dataset and define the target variable, and Autopilot automatically preprocesses data, selects algorithms, and optimizes hyperparameters

 It provides end-to-end automation for machine learning workflows, including data preprocessing, feature engineering, model training, and evaluation.

 It evaluates multiple candidate models to determine their predictive power with minimal manual effort.